 This guide is compiled by staff at the Minnesota Legislative Reference Library on a topic of interest to state legislators.
 It introduces the topic and points to sources for further research.
 It is not intended to be exhaustive.

-Governor Ventura was interested in helping the Legislature create an even-handed plan with politically competitive districts.
-Dean Barkley, Director of Minnesota Planning, chaired an 11-member Governor's Citizen Advisory Commission on Redistricting.
+Though the number of congressional districts in Minnesota went unchanged, the boundaries needed to be changed to reflect shifts in population density.
+Governor Ventura established an an 11-member Governor's Citizen Advisory Commission on Redistricting, to begin the process.
 The group included representatives of the four major political parties, Common Cause, the League of Women Voters, and four additional members who were appointed at-large.

 Significant Books and Reports

 2001 Senate Briefly.
 St. Paul, MN?: Senate Publications Office, 2001.

 2002 Congressional Districts.
 St. Paul: Legislative Coordinating Commission, Subcommittee on Geographic Information Systems, 2002.
 (JK2493 .T96 2002)

 2002 Legislative Districts.
 St. Paul: Legislative Coordinating Commission, Subcommittee on Geographic Information Systems, 2002.
 (JK6168 .N572 2002)